Glycyrrhiza glabra l. Family: Fabaceae

 Severe kidney problems

-You also shouldn’t take it if you consume a lot of alcohol.
-Women who are pregnant
+You also shouldn’t take it if you drink a lot of alcohol.
+Women who are pregnant or

 Don’t take licorice while fasting.
 Doing so can lead to a serious electrolyte imbalance.

 Licorice can also interact with some medicines.
-Thiazide diuretics may increase potassium loss
+Thiazide water pills (diuretics) may

 Licorice may interfere with the effects of aldactone.
 This is a medicine used to treat

 high blood pressure.
-Talk to your healthcare provider before you take licorice.
+Talk with your healthcare provider before you take licorice.

 You also shouldn’t take licorice if you take warfarin.
 It may increase your metabolism